Teeeeeeeeeeed/TrainingMaterial/BuildingModernFOSolutions.md

 https://medium.com/@ted.ohlsson/setting-up-trial-f-o-environments-on-trial-tenants-1c108da8d59a <br><br>

-Ensure that the environment is set up before the workshop.<br>
-There are some steps where you need to wait on background processes, so start setting it up a couple of days before the workshop. <br>
+There are some steps that require you to wait for background processes, so start setting it up a couple of days before the you aim to start the training. <br>
-Make sure to install the Virtual entity and Copilot parts as well!<br><br>
+Make sure to install the Virtual entity parts as well!<br><br>

 #### Bring your own environment
 If you bring your own environment, make sure the following requirements are met: